-When you start learning more about longer distance hiking and longer duration hikes you may hear people talk about how hiker hunger takes over.
+When you start learning more about long-distance hiking and longer-duration hikes you may hear people talk about how hiker hunger takes over.
 This is something that isn’t necessarily bad but can be controlled as it is a leading cause of weight gain once off the trail as the habit gets built.

 What is hiker hunger?
 The feeling of near-infinite hunger when a thru-hiker has been hiking for a long length of time.
 Since most people consume 2-3000 calories and are burning 4-5000 calories.
 This can lead to consuming vast meals including 5000+ calories splurges which are to help the body replenish missing or used nutrients.

 While hiker hunger is kind of cool since you really just have almost no chance to gain weight you do need to make sure you understand why it happens and how to properly maintain your health through this period of immense stress on your body.